 This past month I had a difference of opinion with an associate of mine.
 The conversation, as far as it went, didn’t satisfy my sense that we would be working this out in a way that would rebuild lost trust and connection.
 I severed the tie, I burnt the bridge and said goodbye.
 Then, self-doubt arose; what if I’m mistaken?
 What if the way I’m perceiving this is wrong?
-What if he comes to decide that I, Dr. Rosie, am not all that kind and compassionate stuff I seem to be?
+What if he comes to decide that I, Dr. Rosie, am not all that kind and compassionate stuff I see myself to be?

 For the majority of my life I’ve made thousands of choices in service to avoiding this question.
-To be wrong can feel catastrophic to that part that only has ONE interpretation of what it means to be wrong: I’ll be HUMILIATED!
+To be wrong can feel catastrophic to that part of me that only has ONE interpretation of what it means to be wrong: I’ll be HUMILIATED!

 Taking the Leap